timsuchanek/lycheeJS/ROADMAP.md

 ## v0.8.4

+- Remove sorbet.api Stack and found sorbet.net Stack, port APIs to websockets (except /api/Server and /api/Peers)
 - Fix lychee.Storage in html if SecurityError is thrown on localStorage/sessionStorage access
 - API Tool (documents API of Definitions)
 - Package Tool (inspects and verifies integrity of lychee.pkg files)
-- Sprite Tool (creates Sprite.png, Sprite.json and Sprite.js)

 ## v0.8.5